hcmlab/kinect2-record/README.md

 # record
 Run do_kinect.cmd

-Check 'RECORD' to start a recording and uncheck to stop it (you can do several recordings in a row).
+A recording starts as soon as the 'RECORD' button is checked and stops when it is unchecked (you can do several recordings in a row).
+Press 'CLOSE' to close the pipeline.

 Each recording will be stored with a unique time-stamp in the log\ folder.